SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 Note that we have to provide the `CUDA.CUDABackend()` argument to our ensemble algorithms (to designate our GPU backend, in this case, CUDA).

 Just like OrdinaryDiffEq is able to utilise parallel CPU processes to speed up the linear solve part of ODE simulations, GPUs can also be used.
 More details on this can be found [here](https://docs.sciml.ai/DiffEqGPU/stable/tutorials/within_method_gpu/).
 This is only recommended when ODEs are very large (at least 1,000 species), and typically not applicable to CRNs.

+For more information of differential equation simulations on GPUs in Julia, please read [DiffEqGPU's documentation](https://docs.sciml.ai/DiffEqGPU/stable/).
+Furthermore, if performance is critical, [this tutorial](https://docs.sciml.ai/DiffEqGPU/stable/tutorials/lower_level_api/) provides information on how to redesign your simulation code to make it more suitable for GPU simulations.

 ---
 ## References